jsvetter/share_static_feature_analysis/README.md

 - Nicotine to Hypertonia Pat 5440529; move value from Nicotine to Hypertonia

 Not absolutely necessary:
-- Removed empty rows
+- Remove empty rows
-- All rows in one line
+- Remove newline characters

 **Then export .numbers file as .csv!**